dappros/ethora/README.md

 Mobile app engine and platform for social tokenized communities.

 ## wiki website
 Visit https://ethora.com/ for latest information regarding the project.
+Some information below might be outdated as we update the above website most often.

+## How to build
+Please check this Step by Step build guide - it shows how to build a new app using Ethora engine within 32 minutes: https://ethora.com/wiki/Step_By_Step_Guide

 ### Core features
 * iOS & Android